Search result

 ROLAND L. ELLIOTT FILES, 1974-77 Extent 17.8 linear feet (ca. 35,600 pages) Scope and Content Note Roland L. Elliott became a special assistant to President Nixon and director of the Correspondence Office in 1971.
 He continued those duties through the end of the Ford Administration.
 As director of the Correspondence Office, he supervised the flow of mail to and from the White House, including presidential correspondence.
 One exception was correspondence between President Ford and his friends and family, …

-White House Communications Agency Audiotapes: Vice President Nelson Rockefeller Speeches, Remarks, and News Conferences, 1974-77 Scope and Content Note The White House Communications Agency (WHCA) recorded many of Vice President Nelson Rockefeller’s speeches, news conferences, and public statements made at the White House and other Washington, D.C. locations.
+White House Communications Agency Audiotapes: Gerald R. Ford Presidential Speeches, Remarks, and News Conferences, 1947-77 Scope and Content Note The White House Communications Agency (WHCA) recorded President Ford's speeches, news conferences, and other public statements.
 The table below lists these recordings and is based on WHCA’s daily inventory log.
-Actual tape times may differ from what was indicated by the White …
+Actual tape times may differ from what was indicated by the White House staff.
+Use the search capabilities in your PDF reader program to locate specific …